stefboerrigter/com.plugwise.adam/README.md

 # Plugwise Adam

-Adds support for Plugwise Adam.
+Adds support for the Plugwise Adam ecosystem.
 Supports:

-* Plug
+* Adam
 * Lisa
 * Floor
 * Tom
+* Plug

 A special 'Zone' device can be added to control an entire zone at once.